New Zealand is still bottom trawling seamounts in our own waters, and the only nation still bottom trawling seamounts in the South Pacific high seas.

 Jono will be doing round-the-clock swim shifts – about 6 hours in the water, then six hours ashore to rest and refuel before he gets back out there.
 Daytime and nighttime swimming.
 Every time he stops the point will be GPS marked and logged, and that’s where he starts his next swim shift from.

 Jono’s swimming unassisted – that means togs, goggles, swim cap and earplugs.
 No wetsuit.
+It’s a staged swim – that means he’s stopping ashore to rest and refuel.

 At the end of every swim shift the GPS position is logged and that’s where he starts his next shift from.